clintonchris123/clintonchris123/README.md

 ### Hi there 👋

 I'm Clinton Christovel Simanullang
-- ⚡ Fun fact: I Love Watching Film
+- ⚡ Fun fact: I Love KPOP hehe
 <!--
 **clintonchris123/clintonchris123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.